 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Gastrointestinal Stromal Tumors.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Pediatric GIST.org provides medical information and builds an international support network for those with pediatric and wild-type gastrointestinal stromal tumors and funds research to find a cure for this cancer.